-In Standard view, this is configured as follows:
+This is configured as follows:

 - 1. Select Root on the Domain tree. - 2.
-Go to the Settings tab and select Windows > Centralized management. - 3.
-Make sure that the polling interval defined in Interval for polling updates from F-Secure Policy Manager Server is suitable for your environment. - If your network includes hosts with Client Security version 13.x installed, make sure that Enable automatic updates is selected. - 5.
+Go to the Settings tab and select Windows > Centralized management.

+- 3. Make sure that the polling interval defined in Interval for polling updates from WithSecure Policy Manager Server is suitable for your environment. - 4.
+If your network includes hosts with Client Security version 13.x installed, make sure that Enable automatic updates is selected. - 5.
 If you want to restrict users from changing these settings, click the lock symbol beside the settings. - 6.
 Click the following icon to distribute the policy: